anshulverma/conditional/README.md

 Before testing, this task will perform a lint check using [coffeelint](http://www.coffeelint.org/).
 Tests will be executed if and only if linting succeeds.

+The `default` task of `grunt` will run this command as well.
+So, just typing `grunt` and pressing RET is also sufficient to run tests.

 ## Documentation

 Documentation is generated using [docco](https://github.com/jashkenas/docco) and placed in `docs`